-Weekend “Sugaring Off Tours” at Ipswich River Wildlife Sanctuary.
+Weekend “Sugaring Off Tours” at Ipswich River Wildlife Sanctuary in March.
 YUM.

 Spring celebrations begin early at the sanctuary with the age-old tradition of maple sugaring.
 The warm days of late winter awaken the flow of sap in the maples, causing buds to swell and resulting in sweet-smelling, billowing clouds of steam rising from the sugarhouse.